turtureanu/arc.sh/README.md

 ![logo](./logo.svg)

-A little and useful BASH script that moves and compresses files to an "archive" directory, allowing you to restore them later to their original location.
+A useful BASH script that compresses and moves files to an "archive" directory, allowing you to restore them later to their original location.

 ```txt
 Usage: arc [options] [files]